SjurSutterudSagen/multi-repo-npm-updater/README.md

     * yarn upgrade >/dev/null 2>&1
     * check git status for changes
     * check for changes in yarn.lock, set shouldAttemptPR if changes exists
-* Handle running specific git-repo-update before dependency updating
-  * To avoid updating deps on an old version of the master branch (git fetch + git status then update repo if outdated?)
 * Potentially open PR links in a browser automatically

 ## References